dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. The very nature of Blockchain is Eternal Records
    1. Cryptocurrency is showing us that national currencies have not helped in unlocking the movement of money to where there might be need for it and that is why people are investing in cryptocurrency
    1. Blockchain is about removing data silos, improving trust and operational efficiencies.
+   1. Virtual currencies issued by national governments would mean an end to the anonymity that is part of the appeal of independent cryptocurrencies.

 1. Bitcoin to represent the ground zero at which three of the most important historical forces at work in the world today converge.
    1. First and most obvious of these is the ongoing revolution in information technology that is transforming so many aspects of our lives.